Coporton/XtreamUI/README.md

 * newstuff.zip
 * sha-1: "AE46E6FE4C19791BF1EE6869D11D51888476ACAB"

-note: newstuff.zip has same files from my xtreamui_things repo, i won't update this zip file anymore. if i change something on those files, you can download them.
-note2: also i still use same release_22f.zip file. if you want to use old install.py, go to bitbucket mirror page.

 ### note,
 i forked this install.py is from https://xtream-ui.com/install/install.py
-you can compare my install.py with original one.
+you can compare my main-server-installer.py with original one.